Can you really make money donating plasma?

 Your body needs 24 to 48 hours to recover from the impact of your donation and to restore normal plasma levels.
 Thankfully, most side effects aren’t severe, and usually disappear on their own with fluids and rest.

 Most Common Plasma Donation Side Effects

 You should be on the lookout for the most common side effects when you donate plasma.

 - Fatigue.
 Fatigue is common after the lightheadedness has passed.
-You may even require a nap.
+You may feel like you need a nap.
 Listen to your body and rest when possible.

 - Bruising and Discomfort.
 If the needle is not inserted into your vein correctly, the area may become bruised and painful.
 This shouldn’t last more than 4-7 days after your donation.

 - Dehydration.
 This is the most serious of the potential complications.
 When your blood is drawn, vital fluids and minerals are removed along with your plasma.
 Without the correct levels of electrolytes and minerals in your blood, a seizure is possible.
-This is why it’s so important to drink a lot of fluids all day long once you have donated.
+This is why it’s so important to drink plenty of fluids on the days you donate plasma.

 - Site Infection.
-You must adhere to the aftercare instructions because there’s a possibility of developing an infection at the needle site.
+There is a slight possibility of developing an infection at the needle site.